strapi/documentation/docusaurus/docs/cloud/advanced/database.md

 # Database

 Strapi Cloud provides a pre-configured PostgreSQL database by default.
-However, it can also be configured to utilize an external SQL database, if needed.
+However, you can also configure it to utilize an external SQL database, if needed.

 :::caution
 While supported, it is not recommended to use an external database with Strapi Cloud, unless there is an explicit need to do so.
 This is because Strapi Cloud provides a managed database that is optimized for Strapi.
 Using an external database may result in unexpected behavior and/or performance issues.